Ph.D., Professor, D. G. Raveling Chair of Waterfowl Biology

 Office: 1079 Academic Surge

-Avian ecology; waterfowl; management & conservation; population ecology; animal behavior; conservation genetics; wetland ecology and conservation.
+Avian ecology; waterfowl; management & conservation; population ecology; animal behavior; conservation genetics; wetland Ecology, conservation and management of waterfowl & wetlands; behavioral ecology; population dynamics; molecular ecology

 - Ph.D.
 (1989) University of British Columbia